dazuma/toys/toys/README.md

 write and organize scripts to automate their workflows.

-I wrote Toys because I was accumulating dozens of ad hoc Ruby scripts that I had written to automate everything from refreshing credentials, to displaying git history in my favorite format, to running builds and tests of complex multi-component projects.
-It was becoming difficult to remember which scripts did what, and what arguments each required, and I was repeating the same OptionParser and common tool boilerplate each time I wrote a new one.
+I wrote Toys because I was accumulating dozens of ad hoc Ruby scripts that I had written to automate various tasks in my workflow, everything from refreshing credentials, to displaying git history in my favorite format, to running builds and tests of complex multi-component projects.
+It was becoming difficult to remember which scripts did what, and what arguments each required, and I was constantly digging back into their source just to remember how to use them.
+Furthermore, when writing new scripts, I was repeating the same OptionParser boilerplate and common functionality.

+I designed Toys specifically to solve those problems.
 Toys is a powerful tool that makes it easy to write and organize your scripts.
 You write your functionality, and Toys takes care of all the other details expected from a good command line tool.
-It automatically generates help text, so you can see usage information at a glance.
-It also provides a search feature to help you find the script you need.
+It provides a streamlined interface for defining and handling command line flags and positional arguments, and sensible ways to organize shared code.
+It automatically generates help text, so you can see usage information at a glance, and it also provides a search feature to help you find the script you need.

 You can also use the core functionality of Toys to create your own command line binaries, by using the *toys-core* API, which is available as a separate gem.